stellar/soroban-quest/quests/5-custom-types/README.md

 - There is an entire [Custom Types example contract][example-ct] you can look at and read through in the Soroban docs.
 It's great for inspiration, or to see how all these pieces can fit together.
-- Read more about the [Contract Dialect][soroban-dialect] of Rust used in Soroban in the documentation.
+- Read more about the [Contract Dialect][contract-dialect] of Rust used in Soroban in the documentation.

 ## Still Stuck?